slimnate/skill-progress/README.md

 - [x] Allow icon-only output when `level` is omitted

 New Features:

 - [ ] Add more custom icons (can scrape the PRs on the skill-icons repo and add all the icons that the maintainer won't accept on that project, also can add icons from [https://dashboardicons.com/](https://dashboardicons.com/))
 - [ ] Allow for labels and use of emojis as progress bar [https://stackoverflow.com/questions/24768630/is-there-a-way-to-show-a-progressbar-on-github-wiki/61857070#61857070](https://stackoverflow.com/questions/24768630/is-there-a-way-to-show-a-progressbar-on-github-wiki/61857070#61857070)
 - [ ] Generate SVGs from scratch so that any percentage can be used, instead of just the 1-5 steps.
 - [ ] Add support for additional input image types (webp, etc.)
 - [ ] Vertical progress bar option (to left/right of image).
 - [ ] Base route should redirect to project homepage on github instead of 404
+- [ ] Test suite to verify functionality of all params.

 Cache:

 - [ ] Store expiration time of cache instead of calculating on every request.
 - [ ] Garbage collect expired cache entries even if they have not been requested and refreshed.
 - [ ] Upper bounds on cache size, delete oldest entries when size limit reached.
+- [ ] Size limit for individual cache items (eg. caching many large external images)

 Maintenance:

 - [ ] Create YAML forms for issue template [https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms) example: [https://github.com/simple-icons/simple-icons/blob/develop/.github/ISSUE_TEMPLATE/icon_request.yml](https://github.com/simple-icons/simple-icons/blob/develop/.github/ISSUE_TEMPLATE/icon_request.yml)